DavidTheExplorer/EmployMe-Wiki/README.md

 * **Why would I buy the Premium version?
 The free is enough for me**\
 The free version gives you a taste before buying the plugin :smile: - Eventually you will have issues using it in production.\
 It is **significantly** limited: The job board has just 1 page(up to 28 jobs), and the plugin lacks many practical features.\
-The hardest concern is that due to technical difficulties(e.g. re-written configs), Migration to the premium version is impossible.\
+\
-The premium, however, features an Unlimited Board, Discord Webhooks, Support up to the latest spigot version, Partial Job Completions, and way more ways to adapt the plugin to your server!
+The premium, however, features an Unlimited Board, Discord Webhooks, Support up to the latest spigot version, Partial Job Completions, and way more ways to adapt the plugin to your server!\
+The hardest concern is that due to technical difficulties(e.g. re-written configs), Migration to the premium version is impossible.

 * **I lost money/items while creating a job!**\
 You did not lose anything!
 The reward was transferred back to you :smile:\